gitaar9/flow-DMAS/README.md

 </ul>

 The red cars are the cars controlled by the trained model, white cars are controlled by a simple algorithm designed to mimick human behaviour (provided by the flow library).

+# Obtaining results

+Example of command in order to run the code for obtaining results, running from root of this project:
+<code>python3 flow/visualize/visualizer_rllib.py LOCATION NCHECKPOINT</code> EDDIIITT!!!!